Investing in a Plantation Shutter

 Check out this cost estimate tool:

 Shutters can be made in your hometown, in the USA, or overseas.
 You should know the specifics of what goes into your shutter and how it is made to make the best decision.
-You should ask what type of joinery the shutter doors are made with (dowels or mortise & tenon).
-There are also hundreds of wood curing and treatment options that can dramatically change the lifespan of your shutters, or cause them to warp prematurely, so ask how the wood is cured.
+You should ask what type of joinery the shutter doors use (dowels or mortise-and-tenon).
+There are also hundreds of wood-curing and treatment options that can dramatically extend your shutters’ lifespan or cause them to warp prematurely, so ask how the wood is cured.
 Finally, the paint and finishing process is critical to keep the shutter looking great for decades.
-There are thousands of paint and finish options, but our best manufacturers use a 7-step process with some very impressive coatings like NORMAN’s polypropylene coating, that gives you the durability of a car or appliance finish (see list below).
-It is a detail that you are only going to know about it if you ask.
-At Made in the Shade, we pride ourselves in giving our clients all of the facts and letting them decide on the options they want.
-We also provide prices in a range of options from “good-to-better-to-best.”

 The Patented Polypropylene Coating from NORMAN protects, making Woodlore® even more durable and robust